Jordan Bardella: President of the National Rally (2022–present)

 Bardella became acting president of the National Rally after Le Pen resigned to run in the 2022 French presidential election.
 Bardella was elected president of the National Rally on 5 November 2022, beating Louis Aliot by 85% to 15% of party members who voted.

 He takes the lead of the third group in the European Parliament, Patriots for Europe, initiated by Hungarian prime minister Viktor Orban.
 The latter gives the far-right group the objectives of positioning itself against "military support for Ukraine" and against "illegal immigration" and for the "traditional family" and "easing environmental constraints".
 One of the six vice-presidents of this group is the Italian politician Roberto Vannacci.
 Bardella also joined the European Parliament's Foreign Affairs Committee (AFET), which is described by Euractiv as "an opportunity to gain depth on international issues."

 Bardella helped bring the RN to victory during the 2024 European Parliament election as the party achieved a score of 31.37%, gaining 30 seats, coming in first place in front of the presidential party-list led by Valérie Hayer (14.60%, 13 seats).

 In February 2025, Bardella cancelled a speech to the Conservative Political Action Conference (CPAC) after Steve Bannon was accused of making a Nazi salute.

 On 31 March, Marine Le Pen was found guilty of embezzling EU funds and sentenced to a four-year prison sentence, of which two years would be suspended, whilst also being barred from running in the 2027 French presidential election.
-As Bardella was not involved in the scandal, he quickly became the front-runner to be the RN candidate.
+As Bardella was not involved in the scandal, he quickly became the front-runner to be the RN candidate.However after a court shortened Le Pen's sentence allowing her to run in 2027, Bardella lost his position as a leading candidate for the RN.